luop0812/HPRC_IntroHPC/_episodes/12-scheduler.md

 We can see all the details of our job, most importantly if it is in "RUNNING" state.
 Sometimes our jobs might need to wait in a queue ("QUEUED") or have an error.
-The best way to check our job's status is with `squeue`.
 It is easiest to view just your own jobs in the queue with the `squeue -u username`.
 Otherwise, you get all the jobs in the queues.

+we can also use `sstat jobid` to view job status.

 ## Queues